 - Hold utilities and fossil fuel companies accountable.
 The main barrier to shifting our energy system is the entrenched power of the fossil fuel industry.
 We’re making room for clean energy solutions by making sure the laws we have on the books are enforced, forcing the fossil fuel industry to account for its true costs.
 The federal regulations governing air, water, and waste pollution from coal-fired power plants that Earthjustice secured, defended, and strengthened over a decade of work have now contributed to retiring 60% of coal plants in the U.S. Today, we are targeting for retirement dozens of the remaining dirty and inefficient coal-burning units.
 And we are challenging attempts to lock in additional decades of fossil fuels by compelling utilities to consider clean energy solutions.
 This protects consumers from the cost and health burdens of unnecessary, expensive gas plants that are intended to replace aging coal plants.

 - Prove what’s possible.
 Much of Earthjustice’s clean energy work began in Hawaiʻi where the high cost of fossil fuels made renewable energy an attractive option early on.
 Our successes in Hawaiʻi and California helped shift the energy mix in the states, lighting the path for others to follow.
 Our Right to Zero campaign in California has recently resulted in transformative new electrification policies in the nation’s largest economy that will usher in broad change.

-Learn more about this work through our Clean Energy Program, Coal Program, Fossil Fuels Program, International Program, Washington, D.C., Office, and Policy and Legislation Team, our regionally-based work in the Mid-Pacific Office, Rocky Mountain Office, and more.
+Learn more about this work through our Clean Energy Program, Fossil Fuels Program, International Program, Washington, D.C., Office, and Policy and Legislation Team, our regionally-based work in the Mid-Pacific Office, Rocky Mountain Office, and more.